 Based on the initial data you have collected, set goals for improvement.
 Thereafter, while setting goals, try adhering to the SMART model i.e. the goals should be Specific, Measurable, Achievable, Relevant, and Time-Bound.
 For example, your goals could be to hire 50 new customer reps in a month, hold exhaustive training sessions twice a week, and reduce the average handle time from 5 minutes to 3.5 minutes.

 Now is the time to prepare a detailed action plan by involving all the stakeholders.
 If the goals require efforts by the HR department, team leaders, staff, or any specific department, involve them in preparing a detailed action plan.
 Try to answer the below 5Ws and 1H while doing so.
 The point is that it is a fact and data-driven and encompasses all the relevant criteria like time and ownership.

 2.1 - Collect and Analyze Data

-We need hard facts and reliable data to recognise the patterns.
-Is the lower conversion on your site a seasonal fluctuation or has it been a downhill after the introduction of new interface?
+We need hard facts and reliable data to recognize the patterns.
+Is the lower conversion on your site a seasonal fluctuation or has it been downhill after the introduction of the new interface?
 Data collected for the past few years helps you arrive at reliable conclusions.